zabuxx/polinsma/README.md

-# polinsma
+# Polinsma
-C++ Example implementation of polymorphic inheritance with boost smart pointers
+C++ Example implementation of polymorphic inheritance with smart pointers

+The example attempts to provide a modern C++ implementation of the following concepts:
+  * Polymorphism
+  * Smart pointers